polyfony-inc/polyfony/README.md

 ```

 ## Quick tour
-You can read this quick tour, or just browe the `../Private/Bundles/Demo/` code.
+You can read this quick tour, or just browse the `../Private/Bundles/Demo/` code.

 ```php